 The outbreaks following the first tend to be less severe.
-Patients usually learn how to recognise the early signs of genital herpes, which allows them to begin antiviral treatment before the symptoms get too unpleasant.
+Patients usually learn how to recognise the early signs of genital herpes, which allows them to begin antiviral treatment, such as aciclovir, before the symptoms get too unpleasant.

 During the first attack, the early symptoms of genital herpes include the following:

 After the initial tingling and itching, one or more clusters of small blisters (sometimes painful) appear, which are filled with slightly cloudy liquid.
 The blisters can be located in different areas: